 | Bandwidth | 3Mbps or above |

-Choose Singapore, Silicon Valley, or Tokyo for the region.
-These nodes offer low latency and reliable connectivity to overseas APIs like OpenAI, Claude, and OpenRouter, with minimal timeout risk.
-Domestic nodes tend to cause problems when calling overseas APIs and aren't recommended for this use case.
+For the region, choose Singapore, Silicon Valley, or Tokyo.
+These nodes give you low latency and reliable connections to overseas APIs like OpenAI, Claude, and OpenRouter, with almost no timeout risk.
+Domestic nodes tend to cause issues when calling overseas APIs, so theyโre not ideal for this setup.

-Click Buy Now and complete payment.
-The server typically activates within 1–2 minutes, and the public IP will appear in your instance list.
+Click Buy Now, complete payment, and the server usually activates in 1โ2 minutes.
+The public IP will show up in your instance list.

 3. Access the OpenClaw console

-Once the server is running, OpenClaw starts automatically—no additional steps required.
+Once the server is running, OpenClaw starts automatically โ no extra steps needed.

 Open a browser and go to: